Introduction

 Hardware Requirements#

-- At least 80 GB of free disk space (Recommended 120 GB+)
+- At least 80 GB available disk space (Recommended 120 GB+)

-- Stable network connection (Wi-Fi or Ethernet)
+- Stable Network Connection (Wi-Fi or Ethernet)

 - Backup all important data